Rudolfisky/A.L.N.D./Research/Shooting Mechanism.md

 - Gun stand

 ### Testing
-The testing went quite well.
-We first tried measuring the distance of **A.L.N.D.** by shooting it using the unmodified cocking mechanism. a we previously mentioned, it didn't go so well.
+The testing went quite well.<br/>
+We first tried measuring the distance of **A.L.N.D.** by shooting it using the unmodified cocking mechanism.
+As we previously mentioned, it didn't go so well.<br/>
 After modifying the cocking mechanism to use less firing power, we got to shooting.

 ![nut field](../Media/prototype/nut%20field.jpg)

 First we tried testing the accuracy of the **A.L.N.D.** by firing it a couple times and measuring the distance between points of impact.

-Disregarding some misfires and taking into account the inconsistency of the cocktail nuts, I'd say we did pretty good.
-The nuts seemed to land within a radius of about a ruler (30cm).
-Ideally this result would've been less the 5cm, but we have to leave room for improvement.
+Disregarding some misfires and taking into account the inconsistency of the cocktail nuts, I'd say we did pretty good.<br/> The nuts seemed to land within a radius of about a ruler (30cm).<br/> Ideally this result would've been less the 5cm, but we have to leave room for improvement.

 After rigorous testing in the nut field, we decided it was time for a `live test`.

 ![MK4 test 1](../Media/prototype/MK4%20test%201.gif)
 ![MK4 test 3](../Media/prototype/MK4%20test%203.gif)

-while testing we shot 10 nuts at our tester.
-5 where successful tests.
-As the tests progressed, the tester became more and more skilled at catching.
-This greatly improved the success rate.
+While testing we shot 10 nuts at our tester.<br/>
+5 where successful tests.<br/>
+As the tests progressed, the tester became more and more skilled at catching.<br/> This greatly improved the success rate.

-Sadly, the only video we have of the test being successful is the POV footage from the tester.
-That being said, you can see how happy we are after seeing the results.
+Sadly, the only video we have of the test being successful is the POV footage from the tester.<br/> That being said, you can see how happy we are after seeing the results.

 ### Demo
 ![demo 1](../Media/demo/Demo%20setup%201.jpg)
 ![demo 1](../Media/demo/demo%20setup%202.jpeg)

-The demo went really well.
-We managed to combine a good presentation (posters and cutouts) and the shooting mechanism. we put up some posters, used some mini displays for each iteration of the shooting mechanism, and setup a demo zone.
+The demo went really well.<br/>
+We managed to combine a good presentation (posters and cutouts) and the shooting mechanism.<br/> We put up some posters, used some mini displays for each iteration of the shooting mechanism, and setup a demo zone.

-The demo zone (can be seen on the right) consists of an almost home like atmosphere. we used marked a spot on the couch and setup a laptop with video material in order to make the user feel like they're sitting at home relaxing the time away.
+The demo zone (can be seen on the right) consists of an almost home like atmosphere.<br/> We used marked a spot on the couch and setup a laptop with video material in order to make the user feel like they're sitting at home relaxing the time away.

 ![GJ live demo](../Media/demo/GJ%20LD.gif)
 ![live demo](../Media/demo/demo%20vid.gif)
 ![live demo](../Media/demo/VID-20221104-WA0005%20fliped.gif)

-Most demo's weren't successful in the sense that we correctly landed a cocktail nut in a users mouth, but we definitely got great results regarding our impact.
-After asking people what they thought about our product we got mixed responses.
-One thing was very clear for all of them though, no one wanted to buy it.
-Most believed it was to much of an gimmick.
+Most demo's weren't successful in the sense that we correctly landed a cocktail nut in a users mouth, but we definitely got great results regarding our impact.<br/>
+After asking people what they thought about our product we got mixed responses.<br/> One thing was very clear for all of them though, no one wanted to buy it.<br/> Most believed it was to much of an gimmick.

 ### MK4 conclusion
-At the end of the project I realized how much time I spent on making this device.
-The time spent making the shooting mechanism could've been spent on other things, especially now that it turns out I didn't have enough time to realize the automation part.
+At the end of the project I realized how much time I spent on making this device.<br/> The time spent making the shooting mechanism could've been spent on other things, especially now that it turns out I didn't have enough time to realize the automation part.<br/>
 This meant I had done done no programming and no electronical components.

 In hindsight, I'm happy with the functionality and the successful demo but sad because of the missing components.